"STUDY NATURE, LOVE NATURE,

 WHO IS THIS FOR?

-Survival is about mental strength, engaging with your environment and learning to use what nature provides.
+Survival is about mental strength, problem solving, creativity and becoming self-reliant.
+Engaging with the natural environment and using what nature provides to survive.

 A day in the woods learning survival skills will definitely bring any team closer together.